 In the world of music, Woodstock is legendary.
-The modest upstate New York town unwittingly became a creative landmark in 1969 when the Woodstock Music Festival took the region by storm.
+The modest Hudson Valley town unwittingly became a creative landmark in 1969 when the Woodstock Music Festival took the region by storm.
 Although the fest itself went down in nearby Bethel, Woodstock earned the title spot thanks to its local reputation as an artistic haven.

-Nowadays, the famous city continues to attract innovators of all sorts.
-Crafters sell their wares while foodies whip up delectable eats and musicians strum their stuff.
+Nowadays, the famous town continues to attract innovators of all sorts.
+Crafters sell their wares while foodies whip up delectable eats and musicians jam out.
 With so much going on in one zip code, Woodstock is a day tripper’s paradise.

 Trust us—hold off on breakfast until you get here.
 At Oriole 9, breakfast is the most important meal of the day.
 That’s why the eatery offers the morning menu at all hours.
-If you love eggs, go for the Poached Artichoke, stuffed with truffled scrambled eggs, or the Kale and Mushroom Bread Pudding Skillet, served with two eggs and mushroom gravy.
+If you love eggs, go for the goat cheese omelet filled with delicious baby spinach and goat cheese, served with crisp toast and your choice of a fresh salad or potatoes.

 With locations in Kingston, Red Hook, and Woodstock, Yum Yum is a Hudson Valley staple.
 Take advantage of the noodle bar options by customizing your bowl with different noodles, broths, and protein options.
 With vegan and gluten-free dishes scattered throughout the menu, this ramen joint is perfect for anyone with dietary restrictions.

 With its rich creative history, it’s no surprise that Woodstock is home to art galleries such as Woodstock Artists Association and Museum and Woodstock Byrdcliffe Guild.
 Spend an hour or two hopping from one art space to the next, taking in everything from photography and sculpture to ceramics, contemporary art, and more.
-If you visit with family or friends, make a game out of it as you pick and choose your favorite works in each locale.
+If you visit with family or friends, make a game out of it as you pick and choose your favorite works in each space.

 All roads in Woodstock may not lead to Tinker Street, but they should.
-The city’s main drive is a must-visit during any trip into town, simply because it provides such a strong snapshot into community life.
+Woodstock’s main drag is a must-visit during any trip into town, simply because it provides such a strong snapshot into community life.
 Stop into any of the clothing, home goods, and jewelry stores that line the road to pick up one-of-a-kind gifts and goodies.
-If you happen to spot something for yourself, snag it while you still can.
-Many of the goods for sale in Woodstock are artisan originals.
+If you happen to spot something for yourself, snag it while you still can—many of the goods for sale in Woodstock are artisan originals.
 Essential stops include The Golden Notebook for excellent reads, Candlestock for a range of handmade candles, and Woodstock Music Shop for instruments and vinyl.